 2,520: Faculty Search Rules

-The University of Nevada, Reno is committed to Equal Opportunity/Affirmative Action in recruitment of its faculty.
-The university adheres to all federal and state laws and regulations and our policy is to hire the most qualified applicant.
+The University of Nevada, Reno is committed to Equal Opportunity/Affirmative Action in recruitment of faculty.
+The University adheres to all federal and state laws and regulations and it is our policy to hire the most qualified applicant.
 The following policies have been established to ensure a fair and equitable search process that conforms to applicable laws, regulations and policies.

-- Search committees should be diverse (representation from under-represented groups).
+- Search committees should be diverse and include representation from under-represented groups.

-- Search committee members, chair and coordinator must disclose any relationship with candidates to the search chair.
+- Search committee members and search coordinator must disclose any relationship with candidates to the search chair.
 This includes, but is not limited to teacher/student, research collaboration, professional association or personal relationship.

-- All searches must be open for a minimum of four weeks.
+- All state-funded searches must be open for a minimum of four weeks.

 - The following Recruitment/Outreach Guidelines must be met by the search committee:

-- Advertisement/posting in two sites, with at least one diversity publication/website.
+- Advertisement/posting in two external sites, including at least one diversity publication/website.